 The Steam Engine

 The Master’s engine, produced in 1916 in the UK by William Beardmore’s Speedwell Iron Works Co. in Coatbridge, Scotland, was originally built for a British mine sweeper.
 The engine was never used and after the war, the engine was sold as surplus and fitted to the Master.
-The engine in now almost 100 years old and after over a million towing miles, it is still in original condition and running well.
+The engine in now 103 years old and after towing over a million miles, it is still in original condition and running well.

 The diagram below is a typical example of a triple expansion, double action steam engine.